 Job growth is at an all time high in the Wasatch Back: Here’s how we can support it

-The growth challenges along the Wasatch Front are well known.
-What receives less attention is the extraordinary growth pressures being felt in Utah’s Wasatch Back, an area defined as the east side of the Wasatch Range encompassing Morgan, Summit and Wasatch County.
+The job growth challenges along the Wasatch Front are well known.
+What receives less attention is the extraordinary job growth pressures being felt in Utah’s Wasatch Back, an area defined as the east side of the Wasatch Range encompassing Morgan, Summit and Wasatch County.
 We need leadership and investment to guide this growth if we are to preserve the things we hold dear.

 Local leaders understand the opportunities and challenges.
 That’s why Summit and Wasatch Counties hosted a joint Wasatch Back Economic Summit last month where they discussed issues, shared ideas and learned from one another.
 They know the Wasatch Back will continue to feel extraordinary growth pressures for the foreseeable future.
 That’s why there is a clarion call for wise investment and bold leadership.